 How does solar work?

 Individual photovoltaic (PV) cells are connected to make a PV solar panel.
-Panels are connected to create a solar array, which which can be located on your roof or ground.
-The size of this system is measured in kilowatts (kW), which is determined by panel wattage and number of panels.
+Panels are connected to create a solar array, which can be located on your roof or ground.
+The size of this system is measured in kilowatts (kW), which is determined by panel wattage and the number of panels.
 This system will convert sunlight into direct current (DC) electricity, which travels through wires to an inverter that will convert it to usable alternating current (AC) electricity.
 System production, in terms of kilowatt-hours (kWh), is dependent on system size (kW), azimuth (compass direction), tilt angle, and geographic location.

 Your solar system size is designed based on your electricity usage, desired energy offset goals, available roof or ground space, and budget.
 SunVest Solar will work with you to design a solar system that meets your individual needs.
 After installation, we will monitor the system so you can be assured it is meeting production goals.